leram84/layer.Cake/README.md

-** Under Construction (well its all finished and should work fine... but some of it still needs to propagate the cdn servers.
-Feel free to set it all up, and within 24 hours everything will automatically start working **

 # layer#Cake
 layer#Cake is a theme engine for [Organizr](https://github.com/causefx/Organizr).
 It will take 7 user submitted colors (5 fill layers and 2 text layers) and apply a well thought out logic to generate your theme.